verozhao/subject-aware-temporal-FER/README.md

-# Robust Facial Emotion Recognition with Subject Conditioning and Continuous Facial Motion Detection
+# Robust Facial Emotion Recognition with Geometric Landmark Encoding and Continuous Facial Motions
-Robust Facial Emotion Recognition with Subject Conditioning and Continuous Facial Motion Detection Facial emotion recognition (FER) is a critical technology for next-generation human-computer interaction, enabling applications from adaptive tutoring systems to driver safety monitoring.
-For these systems to be effective, their predictions must be not only accurate but also stable and reliable over time.
+Facial Emotion Recognition (FER) is a critical technology for next-generation human-computer interaction, enabling applications from adaptive tutoring systems to driver safety monitoring.
+For these systems to be effective, their predictions must be accurate and stable and reliable over time.
 However, real-world conditions present significant challenges: faces are often partially occluded, with constant variations in pose and lighting.
 Furthermore, existing models struggle to generalize across different individuals and often fail to capture subtle, low-amplitude expressions.

-While modern deep learning approaches have improved upon classical methods, they still have key limitations.
-CNN-based models, though powerful, often produce unstable, frame-by-frame predictions and perform poorly when faced with data from new subjects or environments.
+Although modern deep learning approaches have improved on the classical methods, they still have key limitations.
+CNN-based models, though powerful, often produce unstable frame-by-frame predictions and perform poorly when faced with data from new subjects or environments.
 Sequence models like RNNs can improve temporal consistency but at a high computational cost, making them less suitable for real-time applications.

-Two primary gaps remain in current research: (1) inadequate adaptation to the unique facial mor- phology of each input, and (2) insufficient use of short-term facial dynamics, which are crucial for distinguishing near-neutral expressions.
+Two primary gaps remain in current research: inadequate adaptation to the unique facial morphology of each input, and insufficient use of short-term facial dynamics, which are crucial for distinguishing near-neutral expressions.
 Our project directly addresses these gaps.
+We start with a naive initial experiment that utilizes only five landmarks and their relative distances to build a shallow Multi-Layer perception (MLP) to classify different facial emotions.
+Based on results of the initial experiment, we gained insight of how influential these landmarks could be in FER tasks.
+Then, we started our next-stage solution.

-We propose to build upon strong CNN baselines by introducing two key innovations: subject-specific conditioning and a temporal model based on facial landmark motion, aiming to create a more robust and reliable FER system for real-world applications.
+Specifically, our next-stage solution begins with dataset reinforcement, followed by a critical phase of feature extraction.
+We apply standardizations and then synthesize the raw landmark features into highly informative geometric attributes.
+Once robust accuracy is achieved in single-frame FER, we fine-tune the model by incorporating a temporal layer to leverage short-term facial dynamics for enhanced real-time detection accuracy, aiming to create a more robust and reliable FER system for real-world applications.